input-output-hk/iohk-ops/docs/Daedalus-Installer-Update-Procedure.md

 2. You need to know the following things:

-   * Daedalus revision to propose.
+   * Daedalus revision to propose. **Note:** this should be the same revision as specified in the release candidate announcement and signed off by QA.
    * The `lastKnownBlockVersion`, according to the table below.
    * The `voterIndex`, according to the table below.
    * Signing key passphrase (optional).